10-day Bulgaria Romania Discovery and Adventure Tour

 Day 5: Veliko Tarnovo

-Morning sightseeing tour of Veliko Tarnovo, the capital city of the Second Bulgarian Kingdom (12-14th c.).
+First thing in the morning, following breakfast, is sightseeing tour of Veliko Tarnovo, the capital city of the Second Bulgarian Kingdom (12-14th c.).
 Visit the fortress on Tsarevets Hill, the hill where Baldwin's Tower still rises, and Patriarchal Church.
 Enjoy walking downtown in Samovodene market place, brought back to life by artists and craftsmen, who create and sell exquisite items in their small workshops.
 Enjoy having lunch in an old inn, restored and made one of the most popular gourmet places in Veliko Tarnovo.
-In the afternoon drive to the mediaeval museum village of Arbanassi, rich in churches, monasteries and old Bulgarian houses, dating back to XVII century, decorated with unique paintings and wood carvings.
+In the afternoon, drive to the mediaeval museum village of Arbanassi.
+This small village is rich in churches, monasteries and old Bulgarian houses, dating back to XVII century and decorated with unique paintings and wood carvings.